finanalyst/collection/README.md

 The purpose of this milestone is to allow for content files to be pre-processed, perhaps to creates several sub-files from one big file, or to combine files in some way, or to gather information for a search algorithm.

-During the setup stage, the `ProcessedPod` object is prepared, adding templates to it.
+During the setup stage,

+*  the `ProcessedPod` object is prepared,

+*  templates specified in the `templates` directory are added

+*  the key **mode-name** is added to the `ProcessedPod` object's plugin-data area and given the value of the mode.

 The Setup stage depends on the following options: